JosephLaurino/electron-processingjs/README.md

 	</body>
 </html>
 ```
-Processing.js sample is from http://beautifulprogramming.com/infinite-arboretum/
+The beautiful Processing.js sample is from http://beautifulprogramming.com/infinite-arboretum/